 For some cancer survivors, looking for a new job or reentering the job market is a challenging experience.
 However, your cancer history should not affect your ability to get a job.
-If you are qualified for a job, an employer cannot refuse to hire you simply because you have had cancer.
+If you meet the qualifications for a job, an employer cannot refuse to hire you simply because you have had cancer.
 Outside of having physical or mental challenges that limit the type of work you can do, you are employable.

-Cancer survivors are protected by both state and federal laws, including the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act.
+Cancer survivors have protection from both state and federal laws.
+These include the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act.
 Learn more how these laws can help protect you if you experience discrimination in the workplace.

 Deciding what information to share

-Cancer, cancer treatment, or late effects (side effects that occur several years after a cancer diagnosis) may affect a person’s ability to perform the duties of a specific job.
-Some survivors decide to share their medical history with their employer while others do not.
+Cancer, cancer treatment, or late effects may affect a person’s ability to perform the duties of a specific job.
+Late effects are side effects that occur several years after a cancer diagnosis.
+Some survivors decide to share their medical history with their employer, while others do not.
 It’s a personal choice.
 Read tips for talking about your cancer experience when going back to work after cancer.

-During the interview process and while employed, an employer, by law, cannot ask questions about your health or about a medical condition, such as whether you have had cancer.
-If you choose to tell a potential employer about your cancer history, the employer is still not allowed, by law, to ask you any questions about the cancer, the treatment you received, or the prognosis (chance of recovery).
+During the interview process and while employed, an employer, by law, cannot ask questions about your health.
+They cannot ask if you have or have had cancer, or about any other medical condition.
+You can choose to tell a potential employer about your cancer history.
+The employer is still not allowed, by law, to ask you any questions about the cancer, the treatment you received, or the prognosis (chance of recovery).
 The employer also must keep any information you share about your history of cancer or any other medical information confidential.
-However, an employer can ask questions related to the specific duties and responsibilities of the job, such as whether you can lift up to 50 pounds or travel.
+An employer can, however, ask questions related to the specific duties and responsibilities of the job.
+They can ask questions about whether you can lift up to 50 pounds or travel, for example.

-When applying and interviewing for a new job, some cancer survivors worry about how they will explain gaps in their work history or their reasons for leaving positions they had before their cancer diagnosis or treatment?
+When applying and interviewing for a new job, some cancer survivors worry.
+How they will explain gaps in their work history?
+What were their reasons for leaving positions they had before their cancer diagnosis or treatment?
 Talk with a career counselor or social worker if you have concerns about explaining employment gaps.
 He or she can teach you interviewing skills and help you organize your résumé by experience and skills, instead of by date.
 Learn more about how an oncology social worker can help.

-If you do decide to disclose your cancer history, you may find it helpful to provide the potential employer with a letter from your doctor that explains your current health status and ability to work.
+You can decide to disclose your cancer history.
+A letter from your doctor that explains your current health status and ability to work may be helpful.

 Requesting reasonable accommodations

-If you know you will need an accommodation for a specific job, you do not have to make the request during the interview process; you can request an accommodation at any time during your employment.
-A request for a reasonable accommodation can also be made on your behalf by someone else, such as a medical professional, family member, or friend.
+If you know you’ll need an accommodation for a job, you don’t have to make the request during the interview.
+You can request an accommodation at any time during your employment.
+A request for a reasonable accommodation can be made on your behalf by a medical professional, family member, or friend.

 An employer may request documentation that verifies your disability before granting a reasonable accommodation.
-However, employers are not permitted to ask for your medical records.
+However, employers cannot ask for your medical records.
 An employer may deny a request if the accommodation would cause an “undue hardship.”
 An undue hardship could be things like, being too difficult or expensive to implement.
-However, an employer is required to determine if there is an easier or less costly accommodation that can be made to meet your needs.
+However, an employer has to determine if there is an easier or less costly accommodation that can meet your needs.

 Insurance concerns when job searching